domo141/custar/README.md

 List differences of two ustar archives.
 This has reasonably good usage, may help use of `custarlist.pl` too (in addition to reading the code).

+### custarfilter.pl

+Keep, remove, and rename files from/in a ustar archive, writing modified archive to stdout (failing if stdout (fd 1) is referring to a tty).